ggoosen/FireUp/README.md

 Python webserver to connect your UP accounts with [Firefly III](https://www.firefly-iii.org).
 The inspiration came from a [different project by Gustav de Prez](https://github.com/Mugl3/UP_Firefly_API_Connector).
 This project takes a different approach with the code written from scratch, and adds some useful features.

 Expect the occasional bug at this stage.
-The webserver is deployed via a Docker container.
+The webserver can be deployed in a Docker container.
 Pull requests welcome!

 ## Features